otvam/pypeec/docs/content/workflow.rst

   * Computation of the Green and coupling tensors
   * Computation of the resistance, inductance, and potential matrices
   * Computation of the electric-magnetic coupling matrices
-  * Creation of the equation system
+  * Creation of the equation system describing the PEEC problem
-  * Extraction of a sparse pre-conditioner
+  * Extraction of a sparse pre-conditioner for the dense system
+  * Check the condition number of the equation system
   * Extraction of a matrix-vector linear operator for the full system
-  * Check the condition number of the system
   * Solve the equation system with the pre-conditioner and the linear operator
   * Extract the solution (terminal voltages and currents, scalar fields, and vector fields)